ikluft/AlertGizmo/README.md

   - AlertGizmo/Neo.pm - AlertGizmo monitor for NASA JPL Near-Earth Object (NEO) close approach data
   - AlertGizmo/Swpc.pm - AlertGizmo monitor for NOAA Space Weather Prediction Center (SWPC) alerts, including aurora

+## Running from a crontab

-To run these scripts from a crontab, first use 'crontab -l' to determine if you have one set up, and that the crontab command is installed.
+To run AlertGizmo from a crontab, first use 'crontab -l' to determine if you have one set up, and that the crontab command is installed.
 (If it isn't installed, Linux packages such as [cronie](https://github.com/cronie-crond/cronie) can perform [modern cron](https://en.wikipedia.org/wiki/Cron#Modern_versions) functions.
 If on a small embedded Linux system, [BusyBox](https://en.wikipedia.org/wiki/BusyBox) or [Toybox](https://en.wikipedia.org/wiki/Toybox) also provide a crontab command.)

 When run in normal mode, the scripts pull new data from the network.
 When run in test mode with the --test flag on the command line, they use saved data from prior network accesses but do not make a new network access.